-- 9.3.1 Resume's to conform to standard LBS format. - 9.3.2 Students to ensure accurate personal data and to regularly update the CRC department in case of any change. - 9.3.3 Students to dress formally (preferably uniform) for any Placement process. - 9.3.4 Students to carry a copy of their updated resume along with a folder containing all relevant documents/ degrees/mark sheets along with passport size photographs for any placement process. - 9.3.5 Students to route any queries/ complaints regarding company through their placement officer, so that any insignificant issues may be resolved before being presented to the company. - 9.3.6 Transport, to and from, for placement drives outside campus to be duly intimated to parents/guardians and own arrangements to be made for the same. - 9.3.7 Each candidate will be given up to 5 opportunities for Final Placement; however more chances can be permitted with necessary approvals from the Director's office. - 9.3.8 To be eligible for a drive, a minimum of 80% attendance in CRC activities/preparation sessions is mandatory, as on date of the process. - 9.3.9 If applied to a position and failed to appear, the candidate will be debarred from appearing in future opportunities till further approval from Director's office. - 9.3.10 No-dues form to be obtained before Final Placement/On-Job-Training. - 9.3.11 Mandate to students to do due diligence before accepting any offer; LBS will not support students not joining post acceptance. - 9.3.12 Students to employ fair practices during any Placement process. - 9.3.13 In case of any false commitment/ miscommunication to the employer, the candidate will be liable (not the institute). - 9.3.14 Once the offer letter has been received, the candidates' placement account with the department shall be closed, whether or not the candidate ultimately joins the organization.

-9.3.14.1 Exceptional circumstances require approval from the Director's office.

-- 9.3.15 In case of any report shared by employer regarding misconduct whether in SIP/Final Placement/On-Job-Training, the candidate will be held liable for further disciplinary proceedings and will be debarred from any further processes. - 9.3.16 Inflicting any damage towards the institution whether online or otherwise, direct or indirect, will result in debarring from any ongoing or future processes with respect to the CRC department.
+- 9.3.1 Resume's to conform to standard LBS format. - 9.3.2 Student is required to complete his dues before availing placement opportunity. - 9.3.3 Students to ensure accurate personal data and to regularly update the CRC department in case of any change. - 9.3.4 Students to dress formally (preferably uniform) for any Placement process. - 9.3.5 Students to carry a copy of their updated resume along with a folder containing all relevant documents/degrees/mark sheets along with passport size photographs for any placement process. - 9.3.6 Students to route any queries/complaints regarding company through their placement officer, so that any insignificant issues may be resolved before being presented to the company. - 9.3.7 Transport, to and from, for placement drives outside campus to be duly intimated to parents/guardians and own arrangements to be made for the same. - 9.3.8 Each candidate will be given up to 5 opportunities for Final Placement; however more chances can be permitted with necessary approvals from the Director's office. - 9.3.9 To be eligible for a drive, a minimum of 80% attendance in CRC activities/preparation sessions is mandatory, as on date of the process. - 9.3.10 If applied to a position and failed to appear, the candidate will be debarred from appearing in future opportunities till further approval from Director's office. - 9.3.11 No-dues form to be obtained before Final Placement/On-Job-Training. - 9.3.12 Mandate to students to do due diligence before accepting any offer; LBS will not support students not joining post acceptance. - 9.3.13 Students to employ fair practices during any Placement process. - 9.3.14 In case of any false commitment/ miscommunication to the employer, the candidate will be liable (not the institute). - 9.3.15 Once the offer letter has been received, the candidates' placement account with the department shall be closed, whether or not the candidate ultimately joins the organization. - 9.3.15.1 Exceptional circumstances require approval from the Director's office. - 9.3.16 In case of any report shared by employer regarding misconduct whether in SIP/Final Placement/On-Job-Training, the candidate will be held liable for further disciplinary proceedings and will be debarred from any further processes. - 9.3.17 Inflicting any damage towards the institution whether online or otherwise, direct or indirect, will result in debarring from any ongoing or future processes with respect to the CRC department.